saphanaacademy/Spatial/ESRI_S4HANA/exercises/sdiConfig.md

 ### <a name="sdidpa"></a> Installing the Data Provisioning Agent

 In order to connect your SAP HANA system to your S/4HANA system you need to first set up the Data Provisioning Agent.
+The Data Provisioning Agent provides secure connectivity between the SAP HANA database and your on-premise, adapter-based sources.

 * Go to [tools.hana.ondemand](https://tools.hana.ondemand.com) where you can find a lot of the tools you'll need for SAP development > then click on the "Cloud Integration" tab > and scroll down to the "Data Integration Downloads" section.